elapouya/python-docx-template/docs/index.rst

 See tests/escape.py example for more informations.

+If unescaped context values make the generated XML invalid, rendering raises a ``ValueError`` instead of recovering the invalid
+XML and producing a corrupted docx.

 Another solution, if you want to include a listing into your document, that is to escape the text and manage ``\n``, ``\a``, and ``\f`` you can use the ``Listing`` class :